The Perfect Three Days in Tokyo Itinerary

 Check out where to stay during three days in Tokyo:

 Alternatively, stay somewhere quirky like a capsule hotel where you sleep in a bookcase, or a hotel where the reception is run by robot dinosaurs… even a houseboat on a canal!
-Check out my list of weirdest hotels in Japan, most of which are – no surprise here – in Tokyo.
+Check out my list of coolest hotels in Tokyo.
+Make your Tokyo three-day itinerary super memorable by staying in one of these unforgettable hotels!

 Three days in Tokyo itinerary Asakusa Shoenji Temple and Nakamise street, three day Tokyo itnerary, cherry blossoms yanaka ginza where to stay in Tokyo